Last updated:

 - For other reasons that are justified

-The notice period can range from one week to two months, depending on the employee’s service length.
+The notice period can range from seven days during probation up to three months, depending on the employee’s service length.

 Type of Employment